Khagaria district: Blocks & Circles

+Villages & Panchayats

 Economy

 In 2015 union Food processing minister Harsimrat Kaur Badal laid the foundation stone of a mega food at Mansi block.
 This will provide benefit to 30000 and generate around 6000 direct and indirect jobs.

 In 2006 the Ministry of Panchayati Raj named Khagaria one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Transport

 Khagaria is a small town with a major railway junction on the Barauni Guwahati section of the Indian Railways.
 National Highway No.31, which connects rest of India to North Eastern region passes through this town.
 It is also connected to other regions of north Bihar by another rail line to Saharsa and Samastipur.
 A major rail bridge across river Ganges at Munger connects it to south Bihar and Jharkhand directly.